silverstripeltd/silverstripe-discoverer-search-ui/README.md

 When handling user input (such as a search term that might be passed in on the querystring of a link) it is important to consider security and to understand when and where that user input needs to be sanitised.

-#### Sending the query to Elastic
+#### Preparing the query
 Generally speaking you shouldn't need to sanitise the user search term that you pass to the `Query` class.
-The Elastic client should handle this in a safe manner and do any escaping it needs to, such as escaping quotes and prevent the query json being manipulated.
+The search service client should handle this in a safe manner and do any escaping it needs to, such as escaping quotes and prevent the query json being manipulated.

 ````php